Hackers News Hackers News

 • Multiple cryptocurrency wallets, including Bitcoin and Ethereum.

-All stolen data is compressed into an archive and silently sent to a remote, attacker-controlled command-and-control server.
+All stolen data is subsequently compressed into an archive and covertly transmitted to an attacker-controlled command-and-control (C2) server.

-The Elementary team immediately removed the dangerous 0.23.3 version from PyPI and GHCR, releasing a clean 0.23.4 replacement the same day.
+The swift identification of the malicious code by community members Crisperik and H-Max led to prompt alerts to the maintainers.
+The Elementary team acted quickly, removing the dangerous 0.23.3 version from PyPI and GHCR and releasing a clean 0.23.4 replacement on the same day.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.